 # Dental Emergency FAQ - What to Do in a Dental Crisis ## What counts as a dental emergency?
 A dental emergency is any situation that requires urgent treatment to relieve severe pain, stop bleeding,...

-Dental Emergency FAQ - What to Do in a Dental Crisis
+Smile Solutions Dental Emergency FAQ — What to do in a dental crisis

 What counts as a dental emergency?

-A dental emergency is any situation that requires urgent treatment to relieve severe pain, stop bleeding, save a tooth, or treat a serious infection.
-Common dental emergencies include a knocked-out tooth, a badly broken or cracked tooth, severe toothache that does not respond to pain relief, uncontrolled bleeding from the mouth, significant facial swelling, and a loose or dislodged tooth from trauma.
+Dental emergencies are disorienting, and the first few minutes matter more than most people realise.
+Put simply, a dental emergency is anything that needs urgent attention to relieve severe pain, stop bleeding, save a tooth, or get ahead of a serious infection.
+At Smile Solutions, that covers a fairly wide range of situations: knocked-out teeth, badly broken or cracked teeth, severe toothache that won't budge with pain relief, uncontrolled bleeding from the mouth, significant facial swelling, and teeth loosened or dislodged through trauma.

 What should I do if a tooth gets knocked out?